History of the Line

-Today, the station is a private residence and the platform removed.
+Today, the station is a private residence and the platform has been removed.

-In the immediate post-war years it was possible to catch Tyneside to Blackpool summer specials via Barnard Castle and Stainmore summit.
-Line closures in the 1960's left the station a shadow of its former self.
-Eventually the old station buildings were to be demolished and replaced in the 1980's with a modern style chalet building.
+In the immediate post-war years it was possible to catch Tyneside to Blackpool summer specials via Barnard Castle and Stainmore Summit.
+Line closures in the 1960s left the station a shadow of its former self.
+Eventually the old station buildings were to be demolished and replaced in the 1980s with a modern style chalet building.
 This building today also provides accommodation for a snack bar and a station ticket office and shop operated by Bishop Trains.
-A signal adjacent to the platform marks the point where the Weardale Railway commences.
+A signal (Shildon 36) adjacent to the platform marks the point where the Weardale Railway commences.

-Heritage Services recommenced running trains back to Bishop Auckland West from 1 July 2018.
+Heritage services recommenced running trains back to Bishop Auckland West from 1st July 2018.